Return to Cost of Living

 We believe that no student should miss out on their education because they can't afford period products.
 We're running a dedicated Period Poverty Campaign and have now launched our subscription service, providing students with free period products throughout the year.

 In each pack you will receive a supply of 20 period products for each month in discreet packaging.
 You will typically be given 3-4 months' worth of products at a time.
 Once signed up, you will be sent information about when, where, and how to collect your free products.
 You will be sent reminder emails before each set of collection dates - failure to collect during collection weeks (unless you tell us in advance) will lead to your removal from the scheme so products can be re-allocated to another student in need.
+We do not deliver to individual addresses, collection only.

 Sign up to receive free period products